Alliedium/awesome-ansible/05-multiple-tasks-manjaro/README.md

-# How to set up manjaro machines
+# How to set up Arch and Manjaro machines

 Please follow the steps from [Prerequisites](../README.md#prerequisites) prior to executing the commands below.